IntrinsicNeRF: Learning Intrinsic Neural Radiance Fields for Editable Novel View Synthesis: Related Work

-\textbf{Inverse Rendering.} Inverse rendering~\cite{garces2022survey} is another way to restore the basic properties of scene elements, which can be roughly divided into three categories: traditional approaches~\cite{oh2001image, blanz1999morphable, kanamori2019relighting}, differentiable renders~\cite{li2018differentiable, nimier2019mitsuba, zhao2020physics, loubet2019reparameterizing} and neural rendering methods.
-Plenty of works~\cite{boss2021nerd, zhang2021nerfactor, zhang2021physg, zhang2022modeling, neural_outdoor_rerender, yang2022_nr_in_a_room} combining neural rendering with inverse rendering have shown attractive results such as more realistic and consistent view synthesis and the estimation of the underlying properties of the objects.
-In contrast, we introduce intrinsic decomposition into neural rendering, which can model the basic elements of both object and room-scale scenes. \textbf{Neural Rendering.} Neural rendering techniques~\cite{mildenhall2020nerf, martin2021nerf} have reached high degrees of realism for reproducing any kind of scene.
-Many extensions of NeRF have emerged to try to solve the problems of NeRF, such as dynamic NeRF~\cite{park2021nerfies, pumarola2020d, li2021neural}, fast NeRF~\cite{mueller2022instant, garbin2021fastnerf, chen2022tensorf, yu2021plenoctrees}, NeRF with generalization~\cite{yu2021pixelnerf, wang2021ibrnet, chen2021mvsnerf, kwon2021neural}, generative NeRF~\cite{trevithick2021grf, schwarz2020graf}, etc. Some approaches~\cite{boss2021nerd,zhang2021nerfactor,zhang2021physg,zhang2022modeling,rudnev2022nerfosr} combine inverse rendering with neural rendering, while our approach introduces intrinsic decomposition into neural rendering, which can model the underlying properties of scenes and can support editable novel view synthesis in real-time on the CPU.
+\textbf{Inverse Rendering.} Inverse rendering~\cite{garces2022survey} is another way to restore the basic properties of scene, which can be broadly divided into two categories: classic approaches~\cite{blanz1999morphable, oh2001image, kanamori2019relighting}, differentiable renders~\cite{li2018differentiable, nimier2019mitsuba, zhao2020physics, loubet2019reparameterizing} methods.
+Plenty of works combining neural rendering with inverse rendering~\cite{neural_outdoor_rerender, boss2021nerd, rudnev2022nerfosr, yang2022_nr_in_a_room, zhang2021physg, zhang2021nerfactor, zhang2022modeling, zhu2023i2} have shown realistic view synthesis and consistent estimation of the underlying properties of the scenes.
+Among them, PhySG~\cite{zhang2021physg} and Invrender~\cite{zhang2022modeling} rely heavily on precise geometry, limiting their applicability to specific objects.
+While IntrinsicNeRF introduces intrinsic decomposition into neural rendering and expands the capabilities of editable novel view synthesis from individual objects to room-scale scenes.